-If you have been following our blogs, are familiar with our website or have any real knowledge of Mindful Presenter at all you will know that we exist to help people to connect with others emotionally as well as intellectually.
-In fact, everything we think, say, share and do in our business revolves around helping people to feel something.
+If you are familiar with our work at Mindful Presenter, you will know that we exist to help presenters to connect with others emotionally as well as intellectually.

-On the basis that it felt clear to me that this particular executive needed leadership training rather than presentation skills training I politely declined to work with him or his organisation.
-On reflection it wasn’t that difficult a decision at all once we reminded ourselves exactly what we stood for.
+I politely declined to work with him or his organisation.
+It wasn’t a difficult a decision once we reminded ourselves exactly what we stood for.

 Do you have a values based story your audience needs to hear to influence their attitude, mind-set or behaviour?

 Sometimes in business we make people do things which offers no value but we still make them do it.

 I was recently coaching a senior executive who came to me to help him to become ‘more engaging’ whilst presenting.
 It was clear at the outset that there were a number of issues revolving around his delivery.
 Whilst these required serious attention, interestingly one of the biggest issues was his content.

 At Mindful Presenter we believe that everything you share with your audience must be completely relevant to them.

 On this occasion given the complexity and detail of some of his content I challenged the executive on its relevancy to the his audience.
 He told me that his content was not at all relevant to at least 30% of his audience.

 Shocked by his response I asked him why he would include it in his presentation .